Vacillus/cal-fire-tracker/ATTRIBUTION.md

 ## Acknowledgments

-- **Samuel Zepeda**: For identifying the critical infrastructure poisoning in AWS Amplify and designing the comprehensive mutation patch solution
-- **Claude**: For executing the implementation within the bounds of the mutation-aware blueprint
+- **CAL FIRE**: For providing public fire incident data
+- **OpenStreetMap**: For map tile services
+- **California Government**: For county boundary GeoJSON data

 ## Contact

-Project Lead: Samuel Zepeda
+Developer: Samuel Zepeda
-Implementation Assistant: Claude (Anthropic)

 ---

-*This attribution document accurately reflects the intellectual contributions and authorship of the Cali-Fire-Tracker dual-layer mutation patch system.*
+*This attribution document accurately reflects the authorship and development of the Cali-Fire-Tracker application.*